73 new exotic nuclei discovered at Japanese institute

 Source: © Riken

-Scientists at Japan’s Riken laboratories – famed for their discovery of nihonium, element 113 – have created 73 previously unknown nuclides of well-known elements like iron (76Fe), silver (132Ag) and iodine (147I).1-4 These exotic nuclei can help researchers to understand how heavy elements formed when the universe was in its infancy.
+Scientists at Japan’s Riken laboratories – famous for their discovery of nihonium, element 113 – have created 73 previously unknown isotopes of well-known elements like iron (76Fe), silver (132Ag) and iodine (147I).1-4 These exotic nuclei can teach researchers about how heavy elements were formed when the universe was in its infancy.

-To date, 3000 nuclides have been filled in on the table of nuclides – the counterpart to the periodic table of the elements – but 4000 more ‘are expected to exist, according to the theoretical estimation’, says Hideto En’yo, director of Riken’s Nishina Center for Accelerator-Based Science where four research teams discovered the 73 new nuclides over the last year.
+To date, 3000 isotopes have been discovered, but 4000 more ‘are expected to exist, according to the theoretical estimation’, says Hideto En’yo, director of Riken’s Nishina Center for Accelerator-Based Science where four research teams discovered the 73 new nuclides over the last year.